-If you are handling a divorce, choose Crescent Appraisal Group, Inc. to provide a realistic value of residence to be divided.Divorce settlements involve many decisions, including who gets the house.
-There are generally two choices when it comes to real estate - it can be sold and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties should order an appraisal of the mutual real estate.
+Divorce settlements involve many decisions, including "Who gets the house".
+There are generally two alternatives regarding common real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would be wise to get an appraisal of the residence.